 Case study: Libra IT system for magistrates’ courts.
 The cost of the Libra project to provide a national system for 385 magistrates courts in Great Britain soared from £146m to £390m, and the main supplier Fujitsu twice threatened to withdraw unless it was paid more money.
 Review in February 2002 revealed that Fujitsu had made "too many mistakes in the early life of the project" including a poor analysis of requirements.

-Professor Leon Kappelman who consults for the White House and United Nations puts in his research article ‘Early warning signs of it project failure: the dominant dozen’: «If functional, performance, and reliability requirements are not documented, then each project team member and stakeholder inevitably will have different expectations and assumptions about the project, because each participant is working from a different mental blueprint.
+Professor Leon Kappelman who consults for the White House and United Nations puts in his research article ‘Early warning signs of it project failure: the dominant dozen’: «If functional, performance, and reliability requirements are not documented, then each dedicated development team member and stakeholder inevitably will have different expectations and assumptions about the project, because each participant is working from a different mental blueprint.
 Asking for sign-offs on requirements documentation forces differences in expectations and assumptions to the surface where they can be resolved».